mrMorningLemon/delta-BPMN/README.md

 ## Verifying DABs
 Verification of DABs is done in two steps.
-First, create a `DABProcessTranslator` object with a DAB process to verify and add to it a safety.
+First, create a `DABProcessTranslator` object with a DAB process to verify and add to it a safety property.
 The safety property has to be separately created as a `ConjunctiveSelectQuery`.
-Then call `generateMCMTTranslation()` of the `DABProcessTranslator` object, which will generate a `.txt` file with an MCMT translation of the DAB process.
+Then call `generateMCMTTranslation()` of the `DABProcessTranslator` object, which will produce a `.txt` file with an MCMT translation of the DAB process.
 Note that all the MCMT translations are generated in the parent directory of the project.

 MCMT is an SMT-based model checker that supports verification of infinite-state transition systems.
 It can be download here: http://users.mat.unimi.it/users/ghilardi/mcmt/.
 Consult MCMT's user manual for more details on the tool itself.
 Note that MCMT has to be linked to the SMT solver Yices 1.
 To run a file with an MCMT program, use the command line and type this: `./bin/mcmt [options] <filename>`.